 With such a precise focus, X-ray imaging resolution reaches an unprecedented level, making visible what was once invisible and enabling completely new applications.

-The process comprises coating a sparse template with an atomic layer of Iridium before stripping the base structure off through refractive ion etching.
+The process comprises coating a sparse template with an atomic layer of Iridium before stripping the base structure off through reactive ion etching.

 B. Rösner et al. Exploiting atomic layer deposition for fabricating sub-10 nm X-ray lenses Microelectronic Engineering 191 (2018) p.
 91